awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-audit-manager.md

 For more information, see [Enable AWS Organizations](https://docs.aws.amazon.com/audit-manager/latest/userguide/setting-up.html#enabling-orgs) in the *Audit Manager User Guide*\.

-Use the following information to help you to help you integrate AWS Audit Manager with AWS Organizations\.
+Use the following information to help you integrate AWS Audit Manager with AWS Organizations\.